NFYK16010U Particle Physics and the Early Universe

 From practical exercises the student will have gained experience in writing simple analytical and computational calculations and in analyzing and visualizing real and simulated data with computers.
 This course will provide the students with a competent background for further studies within this research field, i.e. a M.Sc. project.

-See Absalon for final course material.
-The following is an example of expected course litterature.
+See Absalon for final course material including Notes.
+The following is an example of expected course literature.

 V.Mukhanov, Physical foundation of cosmology.
 Cambridge University Press.
 2005 Ian Moos:” Quantum theory, black holes and inflation”, John Wiley and Sons Ltd.

-P.Naselsky, D. Novikov and I. Novikov,” The physics of the Cosmic Microwave Background”, Cambridge University Press.
+P.Naselsky, D. Novikov and I. Novikov,” The physics of the Cosmic Microwave Background”, Cambridge University Press.2006

 - 7,5 ECTS

 - Type of assessment

 - Oral examination, 15 minutesStudents will be provided, a few weeks before the exam, with a set of questions regarding the topics of the course.
 The answer to one of the topics of the course will constitute the basis of a 15 minutes presentation by the students, on the day of the exam.

 - All aids allowed